Beef Bourguignon Recipe [Video]

-Beef Bourguignon is a classic dish originated from the Burgundy region of eastern France, which quickly became our favorite comfort food.
+Beef Bourguignon is a classic dish that originated from the Burgundy region of eastern France, which quickly became our favorite comfort food.
 The recipe is rich in veggies and flavors, and the meat is super moist, which literally melts in your mouth.
+Also, I have included a short video on how to prepare this dish.

 What is the best meat for Beef Bourguignon?